 The funeral announcement for young mother Mrs. Margaret E. Miller of Bass Avenue (see maps)48 who died September 9th, 1918, “after an illness of only a week”, was one of the first published flu deaths in Gloucester, Massachusetts.
 Miller’s funeral was held at home, which was common, at her in-laws on Traverse Street in East Gloucester.
 She left behind a husband and their three month old daughter.
 The first civilian flu death reported in Boston was just one day earlier.
-Worcester’s was ten days later.
+Quincy came 6 days later.
+Worcester ten.

 As the first major American offensives in France were underway, the Massachusetts battle of the flu turned into a public health crisis.

 On September 11, 1918 hundreds of cases of flu in the general public were reported in Boston and dozens in Quincy.
-The previous day, visitors from Everett and Quincy (where the flu flared early) were visiting East Gloucester; the church event advertised earlier in the week assembled a crowd 140 people; and another resident on Rocky Neck was sick, Letter Carrier Sherman T. Walen.
+The previous day, visitors from Everett and Quincy (where the flu flared early as well) were visiting East Gloucester; the church event advertised earlier in the week assembled a crowd of 140 people; and another resident on Rocky Neck was sick, Letter Carrier Sherman T. Walen.
 49

 Were the Gloucester residents among the carriers or those exposed to the virus?